ROCm/rocm-install-on-linux/docs/reference/package-manager-integration.rst

 .. note::

    ``rocm-utils`` is a legacy meta-package that includes ``rocminfo``, ``rocm-cmake``, and ``rocm-core``.
-   In current ROCm installations, other meta-packages manage the installation of these components.
+   Other meta-packages manage the installation of these components.

 .. table::
   :widths: 30 70